oakmanjacob/parallel_krylov/README.md

 - [ ] This codebase

 ### Ideas
+0. What if we implemented a parallel version of the matvec?
+    Answer: We don't actually spend enough time inside the matvec funtion to warrent threaded parallelism.
-0. What if we tried to use restarting to refine our guess with multiple instances working in parallel and then being combined?
+1. What if we tried to use restarting to refine our guess with multiple instances working in parallel and then being combined?
-1. What if we implemented a parallel version of the matvec?

 ## Setup